DerekBanister/code-quiz/README.md

 # Coding Quiz

 This application is a quiz with topics related to coding.
 You have 60 seconds to answer 3 questions and each wrong answer deducts your time by 15 seconds.
-At the end of the quiz your score is displayed and saved to the higscores presented on the page.
+At the end of the quiz your score is displayed and saved to the higscores presented on the highscores page.